 I love my Instant Pot.
-I use it for a lot of recipes, but this Instant Pot Oatmeal is one I make multiple times a week.
+I use it for a lot of recipes, but this Easy Instant Pot Oatmeal is one I make multiple times a week.

 I love that it’s quick, easy, and family friendly.
 Everyone can choose how they want to top their oatmeal.